ad3ller/emonitor/README.rst

 Text file
 +++++++++

-To store the sensor readings, simply redirect the output to a file (comma delimited).
+The simplest way to store sensor readings is to redirect emonitor's output to a file (comma delimited).

 .. code-block:: bash